 Delirium, an acute confusional state, is a clinical syndrome characterized by fluctuating attention and confusion.
-It develops quickly, over hours to days, its duration is highly variable.
+It can develop quickly, over hours to days, and its duration is highly variable.
 Delirium can present with hypoactive, hyperactive, or mixed states.
 It can be triggered by medication, physiologic or psychologic stress, or illness.
-Delirium is generally reversible with treatment of the precipitating factor but some chronic cases have been identified.
+Delirium is generally reversible with treatment of the precipitating factor, but some chronic cases have been identified.
 Longer duration is directly associated with worse short and long-term outcomes.
 Delirium is common, although far from normal, in older adults.
-It is more common in individuals who also have dementia.1,2
+It is more common in individuals who also have dementia.
+1,2

 Delirium’s common triggers include:

 - Patient: age 65 years and older; pre-existing cognitive deficits; severity of medical comorbidities; previous episodes; perioperative status.

 - Medical/surgical: infection; burns; acquired immune deficiency disease; fracture, particularly hip fracture; fluid and electrolyte imbalance; organ failure such as cardiac, liver and renal; infection; pain; metabolic causes; immobilization; hypothermia; neurological problem such as acute stroke.